Quavers

-Quavers are a deep-fried potato-based British snack food.
-Launched in the UK in 1968, they were originally made by Smith's.
-Since 1997 they have been produced by Walkers.
-The name comes from the musical note, quaver.
+Quavers are a British deep-fried potato-based snack food produced by Walkers, originally launched by Smiths in 1968.
+The name comes from the musical note, quaver, as both the note and the crisp have a curly shape.

 History

-Quavers were launched in 1968 with the advertising slogan "you get a lovely lot of Quavers in a bag", described as "curly potato puffs".
+Quavers were originally made by Smiths in their factory on Newark Road in the Bracebridge area of Lincoln in 1968.
+It launched with the advertising slogan "you get a lovely lot of Quavers in a bag", described as "curly potato puffs".
 The brand was originally sold in cheese and smoky bacon flavours, but over the years flavours like Spicy Beef, Sweet and Sour, Prawn Cocktail, and Ketchup were also part of the range.

-In 1993, a Salt and Vinegar flavour was added to the range, and by this time, the packaging transitioned to the Walkers brand name.
+The packaging brand name had changed from Smiths to Walkers in 1993.
+The same year, a Salt and Vinegar flavour was added to the range.

-Walkers, owned by PepsiCo, purchased the Quavers brand in July 1995, when it became one of the Frito Lay International brand names.

 In 1996, a Tangy Tomato flavour was added to the range.
 By 1997, the brand was part of Walkers' short-lived "Snackshack" range, and was relaunched twice in April 1998 and in March 1999.
 In October 1998, the first relaunch coincided with the return of Prawn Cocktail with a new recipe (as such, was branded as "New") replacing Tangy Tomato, while the second relaunch coincided with a newly refreshed Cheese flavour.
-Another packaging refresh took place in July 2000.

 In August 2002, a "Streaky Bacon" flavour was added to the range, which contained pink and brown pieces, that resembled bacon.
 In September 2004, Ghost-shaped Cheese Quavers were released for Halloween, and returned in September 2005.

 In February 2007, Walkers changed the packaging for Quavers, Wotsits, Squares, French Fries and Monster Munch.
 This packaging reflected the usage of sunseed oil, which was used in all products.
-The Multipack bags were in a different layout, being in Landscape style.
+The Multipack bags were in a different layout, being in landscape orientation.
 Quavers' logo was changed slightly, and the flavours remained the same.

-In December 2009, Quavers, Wotsits, Squares, and French Fries all changed their packaging again to coincide with a "99 Calories or Less" range with a consumers’ focus on “New Year New Me”.
-The Cheese flavour was reduced to 87 Calories for a standard pack.
+In December 2009, Quavers, Wotsits, Squares, and French Fries all changed their packaging again to coincide with a "99 Calories or Less" range with a consumers' focus on "New Year New Me".

-In February 2011, Quavers packaging updated to a brighter bag colour with the Walkers logo on the packets again.
-After a while, the brand was sold in simply Cheese flavour.

-In July 2013, the six-packs were reduced in size removing 30% of the wrapping but keeping the same amount of bags inside.

-In August 2019, the packaging was updated alongside other Walkers Snacks, to inform about a reduction in plastic used on the packet.
+The product line went on to introduce two other flavours, prawn cocktail and salt and vinegar.
+These were discontinued in 2012.
+Ketchup and sweet and sour flavours were also introduced, but for a limited time only and are no longer available.
+In January 2021, Quavers returned two long-lost flavours (prawn cocktail and salt & vinegar) by popular demand.

-In December 2020, Walkers announced that Prawn Cocktail and Salt and Vinegar would return to shelves in January 2021 due to popular demand.
+In December 2020, Walkers announced that Prawn Cocktail and Salt and Vinegar would return to shelves in February 2021 due to popular demand.

-Ingredients

-Quavers are currently available in Cheese, Prawn Cocktail and Salt and Vinegar, but have had many other varieties over the years.